For those pilots flying piston-powered airplanes, here are some tips for keeping your engine in prime condition – let’s get started!

 Before taking flight, inspect the whole air induction system to remove unfiltered air in the filter, fuel injector and carburetor.
 Additionally, if your aircraft has been stored for a lengthy period of time or is parked in a dusty area, inspect and clean the unfiltered portion of your plane’s induction system to ensure everything is operable.

-If you notice dust, dirt or other residue in the induction system beyond the air filter, it’s safe to bet that you have a bad air filter.
+If you notice dust, dirt or another residue in the induction system beyond the air filter, it’s safe to bet that you have a bad air filter.

 Avoid Long Periods of Idle Engine Time